jespercockx/agda-core/src/Agda/Core/Notations.md

 ⌈⌉                      SNil/EmptyTel/EmptyEq   empty substitution/telescope/telescopic equality
-⌈ x ↦ u ◃ σ ⌉           SCons {x = x} u σ       extension of substitution σ where x is changed to u (a term) ⌈ x ∶ t ◃ Δ ⌉           ExtendTel x t Δ         extension of telescope Δ where x is of type t (a type) ⌈ u ≟ v ∶ t ◃ ΔEq ⌉     ExtendEq u v t ΔEq      extension of telescopic equality ΔEq where u = v : t
+⌈ x ↦ u ◃ σ ⌉           SCons {x = x} u σ       extension of substitution σ where x is changed to u (a term) ⌈ x ∶ t ◃ Δ ⌉           ExtendTel x t Δ         extension of telescope Δ where x is of type t (a type) ⌈ x ↦ u ≟ v ∶ t ◃ ΔEq ⌉ ExtendEq x u v t ΔEq    extension of telescopic equality ΔEq where x is u = v of type t

 For types :
 Γ ⊢ u ∶ t               TyTerm Γ u t            In context Γ, u (a term) is of type t (a type)